Background pattern

 Anesthesia:

-Takingtrazodone cinfawith food, drinks, and alcohol
+TakingTrazodona Cinfawith food, drinks, and alcohol

-Food:Trazodone should be taken after eating if taken in divided doses, or at bedtime if taken as a single dose.
+Food:trazodone should be taken after eating if taken in divided doses, or at bedtime if taken as a single dose.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy: